Mohabdo21/binary_trees/README.md

 | Deletion                     | O(log n)  | O(log n)     | O(log n)   |
 | Search                       | O(1)      | O(n)         | O(n)       |

-## Additional Files
+## Additional Resources

-- `binary_tree_print.c`: Function to print a binary tree.
+- `binary_tree_print.c`: A utility function for printing a binary tree.
-- `binary_trees.h`: Header file containing the prototypes of all functions and the structures to build a binary tree.
+- `binary_trees.h`: The header file containing the function prototypes and the necessary structures for building a binary tree.

 ## Note

-Please refer to individual files for more details.
+For more details and usage examples, please refer to the individual files.